Carl Georg von Wächter: Early life and education

 Carl Georg Wächter was born on 24 December 1797 in Marbach am Neckar.
 He came from an old Württemberg civil servant family with Saxon roots.
 He was born the sixth of nine children and was the only son of the lawyer Johann Eberhard von Wächter (1762–1839) and his wife Caroline Luise née von Bühler (1769–1833).
 Carl Georg von Wächter was a nephew of the Württembergian interior minister Karl Eberhard von Wächter and a cousin of the Württembergian minister Karl von Waechter-Spittler.
 Carl Georg von Wächter's paternal grandparents were Eberhard von Wächter (1735–1807), Württemberg court and finance councillor, and Maria Regina née Sigel (1733–1798), on his mother's side Friedrich Gottlob (von) Bühler (1736–1799) and Christine Regina née Feucht (born 1743).

 Wächter attended a Latin school in Eßlingen and the Gymnasium in Stuttgart.
 In 1815, after much deliberation, he began studying law.
 Originally he had wanted to study medicine, but his father thought of theology for his son.
 In the end, this was decided by King Frederick I of Württemberg, who at that time still approved every course of study by himself and determined that the study of law was the right course for Wächter because his father had also studied law ("Should become a lawyer because his father is a lawyer").

 From 8 April 1815 Wächter studied law at the University of Tübingen.
 One of Wächter's professors there was Eduard von Schrader.
 It was not until 1817 that studies abroad – even in other German states and territories – were permitted.
-In the same year, Wächter completed a semester in Heidelberg to study under Thibaut and Welcker, but then returned back to Tübingen.
+In the same year, Wächter completed a semester in Heidelberg to study under Thibaut and Welcker, but then returned to Tübingen.
 As early as December 1818, Wächter passed his Erstes Staatsexamen (the first state examination) with the grade "Excellent".